No products in the basket.

 In 2021, the Irish Mountain Running Association began their own annual autumn running festival.
 The festival consists of 5 races which include the Women’s Night Challenge and the Junior Race.
 There is always a great buzz around the Kilmac festival and it gives people a great introduction to trail and mountain running!

 EcoTrail Wicklow is one of the most European feeling trail races on offer in Ireland.
 On a Saturday morning in September, Bray promenade becomes a place of congregation for trail runners far and wide.
-EcoTrail Wicklow offers an 80km, 45km, 30km, and 19km race to suit a variety of different abilities.
+EcoTrail Wicklow offers an 80km, 45km, 30km, 19km and a brand new 8km race this year to suit a variety of different abilities.
 The courses take in some of the best that northeast Wicklow has to offer.
 There is a great buzz around this event and is definitely one we would recommend doing this year!

 Date: November 2023